numpy/numpy/README.md

 - sophisticated (broadcasting) functions
 - tools for integrating C/C++ and Fortran code
-- useful linear algebra, Fourier transform, and random number capabilities
+- useful linear algebra, Fourier transform, and random number capabilities Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.

 Testing: